Bauer GmbH & Co. KGaA: Group structure

 The operations of the Group are divided into three segments: Geotechnical Solutions, Equipment and Resources.
 The Geotechnical Solutions segment offers specialist foundation engineering services and carries out foundation and excavation work, cut-off walls and ground improvements worldwide.
 Bauer's Equipment segment provides a full range of equipment for specialist foundation engineering as well as for the exploration, mining and extraction of natural resources.
 In the Resources Segment, Bauer operates with multiple business divisions and subsidiaries as service providers in the areas of drilling services and water wells, environmental services, constructed wetlands, mining and rehabilition.
 The company can also look back on numerous prestigious foundation projects, such as the Burj Khalifa or the Hong Kong-Zhuhai-Macau Bridge.
 The Group has a large number of subsidiaries, including Schachtbau Nordhausen.

 Since March 15, 2023, SD Thesaurus GmbH and Doblinger Beteiligung GmbH - acting together - hold the majority of shares in BAUER AG.
 Since June 20, 2023, BAUER AG is no longer listed on the Frankfurt Stock Exchange.

+With its entry in the Commercial Register on September 22, 2026, the change in legal form of BAUER AG to BAUER GmbH & Co.
+KGaA - as resolved by the Annual General Meeting on July 29, 2026 - became legally effective.